 Homeowners move to another property for various reasons.
-They may be first time owners who need more space for their growing family.
-Urban professionals might move to quieter neighbourhoods now that work from home is an option.
+They may be first-time owners who need more space for their growing family.
+Urban professionals might move to quieter neighbourhoods now that working from home is an option.
 Older couples might want to downsize and move to a smaller home now that their children are out of the house.

-Whatever the reason, one question that comes up time and again is should they sell their current home or rent it out.
+Whatever the reason, one question that comes up time and again is whether they should rent or sell their current home.

 There is no right or wrong answer to this question.
-Essentially, it all comes down to personal financial circumstances, your investment appetite, and your willingness to manage tenants.
+Essentially, it all comes down to personal financial circumstances, your unique long-term goals, your investment appetite, and your willingness to manage tenants.

 Let’s unpack these factors and see if you should sell your house or rent it out.

 The first and probably most crucial factor in deciding if you should sell your house or convert to a rental property is affordability.
 Even though you will be receiving rental income for your home, there are other financial elements as well as the rental market as a whole to consider.

 1) Do you need to sell your house to purchase your next one?

 Often, homeowners need to sell their current home to obtain the deposit they need for their new mortgage.
 If you can finance your new home without selling your current house, then treating the property as a property investment and renting it out may be an option.